LuisRodriguezDev/CodePush-RN-Android/README.md

 `appcenter codepush release-react -a mismith/CodePush-Test -d Production` creates a CodePush of the react-native diff changes as a release

+To see how versions get updated, make changes in App.js to visible text, then release new codepush versions.

 ### Local Dev

 `npx react-native run-android` intalls the app on a local device/emulator & runs metro server